White Zombie (film): Production

-Lugosi's model for his portrayal of "Murder" Legendre in White Zombie may have been the character he played in 1919's Slaves of a Foreign Will (Sklaven fremden Willens), his first German film, in which he played a Svengali-like hypnotist with mesmerizing eyes.
+Lugosi's model for his portrayal of "Murder" Legendre in White Zombie may have been the character he played in 1919's Slaves of a Foreign Will (Sklaven fremden Willens), his first German movie, in which he played a Svengali-like hypnotist with mesmerizing eyes.

 Phil Goldstone had previously worked with Bellamy and offered her the role of Madeleine Short for a salary of $5,000.
-For the role of Dr. Bruner, the Halperins looked for an actor with name value and decided to cast Joseph Cawthorn, who was then known to audiences only as comic relief in stage and film roles.
-Set designer Ralph Berger utilized the rented sets of previous films.
+For the role of Dr. Bruner, the Halperins looked for an actor with name value and decided to cast Joseph Cawthorn, who was then known to audiences only as comic relief in stage and movie roles.
+Set designer Ralph Berger utilized the rented sets of previous movies.
 These sets included the great halls from Dracula, pillars and a hanging balcony from The Hunchback of Notre Dame (1923), the dark corridors from Frankenstein (1931) and chairs from The Cat and the Canary (1927).
 At RKO-Pathé sets from The King of Kings (1927) were used for the interior of Legendre's castle.

 In addition to Berger, assistant director William Cody and sound director L.E.
-"Pete" Clark earned their first film credit by working on White Zombie.
-Jack Pierce, Lugosi's make-up artist on White Zombie, had been responsible for the make-up of several other famous horror films of the era including Frankenstein, The Wolf Man, and The Mummy (1932).
+"Pete" Clark earned their first movie credit by working on White Zombie.
+Jack Pierce, Lugosi's make-up artist on White Zombie, had been responsible for the make-up of several other famous horror movies of the era including Frankenstein, The Wolf Man, and The Mummy (1932).

 Clarence Muse took over the role of the coach driver after principal photography had already begun.
 Some footage of the unknown original was used in White Zombie.

 The music of White Zombie was supervised by Abe Meyer.
-Instead of using pre-recorded music, Meyer had orchestras record new versions of compositions for each specific film he was involved in.
+Instead of using pre-recorded music, Meyer had orchestras record new versions of compositions for each specific movie he was involved in.
 The music in White Zombie draws from works including Mussorgsky's "Pictures at an Exhibition", Gaston Borch's "Incidental Symphonies", and Hugo Riesenfeld's "Death of the Great Chief".
 Other pieces on the White Zombie soundtrack include music written by Richard Wagner, H. Maurice Jacquet, Leo Kempenski, and Franz Liszt.
-The film begins with "Chant", a composition of wordless vocals and drumming, created by Universal Studios employee Guy Bevier Williams, a specialist in ethnic music.
+The movie begins with "Chant", a composition of wordless vocals and drumming, created by Universal Studios employee Guy Bevier Williams, a specialist in ethnic music.

-Footage shot for White Zombie was recycled for a follow-up film, Revolt of the Zombies - also made by Halperin Productions - which was released in 1936.
+Footage filmed for White Zombie was recycled for a follow-up movie, Revolt of the Zombies - also made by Halperin Productions - which was released in 1936.